irishgordo/harvester-wiki/Issue-Management.md

       - Add the label `candidate/vx.y.z` if you wish to include this issue in a milestone.

 - **Backlog** (Maintainer)
-  - The issue will be included in the corresponding milestone.
+  - An issue with the status will be included in the corresponding milestone.
+  - The issue must have a priority.
   - If the feature or bug is complex, Add the `require/HEP` label.

 - **Analysis/Design** (Assignee)
-  - The assignee starts working on the issue.
+  - The assignee starts analyzing an issue or designing a feature/enhancement.
-  - Add a HEP and create a HEP discussion meeting if there is a `require/HEP` label.
+  - [Add a HEP ](https://github.com/harvester/harvester/tree/master/enhancements)and create a HEP discussion meeting if there is a `require/HEP` label.

 - **Implement** (Assignee, QA)
-  - The assignee starts working on the issue.
+  - The assignee starts working on an issue.
+  - If the issue has a `require/ui-*` label, the backend engineer needs to work with the UI engineer engineer.
+The UI engineer must update the corresponding UI issue accordingly.
+  - If the issue has a `require/doc` label, the backend engineer needs to work with the technical writer to create a document.

 - **Review** (Assignee)
+  - The assignee to an issue finishes implementation and works (PRs) are ready for review.
+  - If the issue has a `require/ui-*` label, its UI implementation needs to be ready for review too.
+  - If the issue has a `require/doc` label, it's better to have a draft doc PR for review.
+  - The assignee must fill in the "Pre Ready-For-Testing Checklist" in the PR ([example](https://github.com/harvester/harvester/issues/6618#issuecomment-2372714261)).
+The comment must have clear reproduction steps and a test plan.

 - **Icebox** (Maintainer, Assignee)
+  - An issue depends on an upstream or 3rd-party issue and can't proceed.

 - **Ready For Testing** (Assignee)
+  - The assignee can move an issue to the status if the issue is ready for testing.
+The assignee must double check there is a test plan in the "Pre Ready-For-Testing Checklist" comment.

 - **Testing** (QA)
+  - QA is verifying an issue.
+  - QA must move an issue back to the **Implement** status if the issue validation fails.

 - **Closed** (QA, Maintainer, Assignee)
+  - An issue is validated and all related works (UI and doc) are finished.